TEBRUS-Digital-Studio/legal/TERMS_OF_SERVICE.md

 *   **Redemption:** Can be redeemed for vouchers/gift cards subject to verification.
 *   **Non-Transferable:** You cannot sell, trade, or transfer TEBREWS to other users.

+### C. General Currency Rules
+*   **Inactivity & Expiration:** If an account remains inactive (no login) for a period of six (6) consecutive months, TEBRUS reserves the right to expire and remove all accumulated TEBCOINS and TEBREWS without notice.
+*   **Valuation Changes:*** TEBRUS reserves the right to modify the exchange rate between TEBREWS and real-world  wards at any time without prior notice, based on economic factors or partnership changes.

 ## 5. Prediction Rules & Fair Play Integrity

 To maintain a fair ecosystem, strict integrity rules apply to all predictions. **TEBRUS reserves the right to invalidate (cancel) any prediction results** in the following cases: